Ep.72: Heal Breast Cancer Naturally with Dr. Veronique Desaulniers

 Robyn: Well, that’s really inspiring.
-You didn’t even do the biopsy or no mastectomy.
+You didn’t even do the biopsy or mastectomy.
 Nothing.

 Robyn: Totally side topic here, but bras, talk about bras and breast cancer.

-Robyn: Yeah, it really seems to me like that’s beyond unethical and I think that the medical system needs some reform because there shouldn’t be a built-in financial incentive to be prescribing specific drugs.
-I think that’s an absolute tragedy and we should rise up against that whole practice.
+Robyn: It really seems to me like that’s beyond unethical, and I think that the medical system needs some reform, because there shouldn’t be a built-in financial incentive to be prescribing specific drugs.
+I think that’s an absolute tragedy, and we should rise up against that whole practice.

 Dr. V: Agreed.